kalquiza/cv-face-detection-pipeline/README.md

 #### Image Processing
 After extracting images from a video file the application will return a video id to be used to identify that particular video in subsequent stages of the pipeline.
 The output of files can be found in the **/Output** folder created in the root directory under the video's corresponding video id.

 Following image extraction calls to subsequent stages in the pipeline will take in the video id as the argument.
-For example if the video id is 1:
+For example, if the video id is 1:
 ```sh
 build $ ./bounding_boxes 1
 build $ ./haar_cascades 1